-MET will notify local authorities in advance about the requirements of the regulations (including timescales for achieving minimum standards), so that they can start to develop SWM Plans, including planning budgets for improved waste disposal.
-In addition, this will help municipalities to plan the strengthening of their resources and capacity to improve solid waste management.
+MET will notify local authorities (including regional councils) in advance about the requirements of the regulations (including timescales for achieving minimum standards), so that the local authorities can start to develop SWM Plans, including planning their budgets for improved waste disposal.
+In addition, this will help local authorities to plan the strengthening of their resources and capacity to improve solid waste management.